by Thurman E. Scott on Becoming an Actor

 There will be days that you lose heart as a student.
 That is when your teacher must steadfastly hold together the collective vision.
 I’m sure there were individuals in the great gold rush who said, “Let’s pack up our bags and go back east.”
 But the visionary who started out on the journey said, “No, we came here to find gold and to find a new life.
 So we must fight to maintain our commitment.”
 So, too, you as an acting student must fight to maintain your commitment to develop your creative potential, because most of what is around you will not support you to maintain your own development.
 The commitment to develop your instrument will be something only you can feel.
 You’ll be very lucky if your best friends feel it.
 It doesn’t mean they are lesser people if they don’t.
 It just means that developing your creative potential is a journey that only you feel.
 In time, the inspiration you exhibit as you stay on that path will create a Pied Piper effect and the believers and the unbelievers will start to line up.
 They will start to feel the power, magnificence and creative essence that will come forth from your personality, your ideals, and your expression.
 At that point, everyone will say to you, “I’m so happy you stuck with it.”

 It is important to study in an institution that has a theater because all the work you do to develop yourself must ultimately be put into a creative ensemble of action.
 In simple terms, you must take theory, technique and all of the experiences and development you gain from class and put it into a process of rehearsing a play.
-This will teach you to make choices in relationship to the through line of your character.
+This will teach you to make choices in your relationship to the through line of your character.
 You will find that your choices are always modified by and take on a symbolic connection to the character choices made by the other actors.
 This is because you don’t act in a world by yourself; much of your performance is a reaction to what is taking place around you.
 The ensemble taking place around you helps you to try things, which then gives you confidence that you have a foundation to have a vibrant, creative, illuminated life in this imaginary, dramatic situation.
 When you study at an institution with a theater, and the teaching technique includes an opportunity for you to participate in a directed production, you deepen your understanding of the theoretical concepts you work on in class.
 By experiencing and applying these concepts in a directed showcase presentation you gain a new understanding of what you’ve been studying.
 Because you’ll see it, feel it and express it within the performance on the stage.

 Each generation of teachers expands and builds on the discoveries of the last.
 My mentors and teachers, Stella Adler, Sanford Meisner, Lee Strasberg, Jerzy Grotowsky, Peggy Furey and others, were influenced by and expanded upon the teachings of Constantine Stanislavsky, Vakhtangov, Meyerhold, Boleslavsky, Micheal Checkov and others.
 After my many years of training, working with my mentors and many years working as a professional actor, director and teacher, I was able to expand on their legacy by developing new techniques that came out of many years of my professional career to free the instrument, open up the imagination and liberate talent.